catarinaopires/eval-multimodal-medical-case-retrieval/README.md

 # Evaluating dense model-based approaches for Multimodal Medical Case retrieval

-This repository contains the code for the paper "Evaluating dense model-based approaches for Multimodal Medical Case retrieval", to be published in the [...]().

 ## Installation and Use

 1. Import `imageclefenv` environment: `conda env create --file imageclefenv.yaml`